fogus/trammel/README.md

   8. Modify macros to also allow regular Clojure constraint maps
   9. Reference contracts
  10. Make the `anything` constraint cheap (elimination)
- 11. Allow other stand-alones: true/false, numbers, characters, regexes,
+ 11. Allow other stand-alones: true/false, numbers, characters, regexes
+ 12. Make `provide-contracts` more amenable to REPL use
+ 13. Generate a Foo? function
+ 14.

 If you have any ideas or interesting references then I would be happy to discuss.